 To find out if you‘re eligible

 All eligible New Zealanders with a hearing loss are entitiled to a subsidy of $511.11 per hearing aid every six years.
 To find out if you’re eligible for this subsidy speak to a House of Hearing team member and book a free consultation.

 For more information you can visit health.gov and find out more.

 Accident Compensation Corporation

-The New Zealand Audiological Society and the Wellington Hearing Association also jointly administer a hearing aid bank for those people who are unable to affording hearing aids and are ineligible for other funding.
+The New Zealand Audiological Society also administers a hearing aid bank for those people who are unable to affording hearing aids and are ineligible for other funding.